A TCK life – part 2

-- First, make sure that your child has some way of keeping in touch with the friends they left behind.
+- First, make sure that your child has some way of they left behind.
 Whether email, phone calls (buy a Vonage subscription), Skype, FaceTime, Facebook, etc., definitely ensure that your child will not feel cut off from his or her past.

 - Second, encourage writing, crafts, or some other outlet so that they can express themselves.
 If they do not feel like anyone in school understands them, they will have this one place where they can express whatever they feel in that moment.